 For existing contracts and work in progress, you will need to negotiate a change to the contract to account for the new way in which works need to be undertaken, and the impacts on the contracted-for time and cost objectives.

-For future projects, you will need to bear in mind that reduced productivity, social distancing, staff isolating, supply chain instability and other factors will create uncertainties in your usual methods of predicting time and costs.
+For future projects, you will need to bear in mind that reduced productivity, social distancing, staff isolating, supply network instability and other factors will create uncertainties in your usual methods of predicting time and costs.
 Factor these into your contracts.

 Contracts should also be re-written to provide clarity to the parties on their rights in the event of future unexpected events beyond the reasonable control of either party – as a client, never assume your supply network has the profitability to bear unquantifiable risks.